 Tom finally found a place to hang up his iconic hat and boots, as well as other memorabilia for permanent display at the superb facility, which also houses authentic products, services and experiences.

 Soak in the notes from planned concerts, dinner theatres, open mic nights, and tap into song writing, performing workshops, storytelling and more.
-Returning this year is My Island Home – A Stompin’ Tom Story, as well as My Stompin’ Grounds dinner theatres with chef prepared feasts.
+Returning this year is My Stompin’ Grounds – A Stompin’ Tom Story and new for 2019 is My Ode to the Road dinner theatres with chef prepared feasts.

 On the grounds, there is the opportunity to step back in time through the schoolhouse doors that Tom attended and purchased in the 1970s.
 After falling into disrepair, a renovation with an interactive digital interpretation breathed new life into the old building.